-Sarking and ventilation - working together to protect & comfort you
+Sarking and ventilation - working together to protect your home from condensation

 Insulation and ventilation work together